-April 2017 Monthly Commentary
+May 2017 Monthly Commentary

 (Update provided by Willis Towers Watson, legalsuper’s investment asset consultant)

-The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI fell to 50.3 in April, from 51.2 in March, pointing to the weakest expansion in factory activity since September 2016.
-The Chinese RMB depreciated against the USD over the month by 0.1%, and the Chinese stock market generated a negative return of 2.1% (in local currency terms), as measured by the Shanghai Composite Index.
-Over the same period, the MSCI World ex Australia Accumulation Index returned 1.1% in local currency terms, and 3.6% in unhedged Australian dollar terms.
+China’s sovereign credit rating was downgraded by Moody’s during May from Aa3 to A1.
+The Chinese manufacturing PMI as measured by Caixin Manufacturing PMI fell to 49.6 in May, from 50.3 in April, representing the first decline in manufacturing since June 2016.
+The Chinese RMB appreciated against the USD over the month by 1.1%, and the Chinese stock market fell 1.2% (in local currency terms), as measured by the Shanghai Composite Index.
+Over the same period, the MSCI World ex Australia Accumulation Index returned 1.6% in local currency terms, and 2.8% in unhedged Australian dollar terms.